Ready to say goodbye to debt for good? Learn More

 ✅ Small claims courts handle civil matters — a person or company suing another person or company.

 ❌ These courts don’t hear criminal, immigration, child support, workers’ compensation, real estate, child protection, probate, constitutional, or federal cases.
 They also don’t handle appeals.
-Depending on your state, your local small claims court may go by a different name, such as magistrate court, justice court, general sessions court, or summary procedure court.

 What Types of Cases Can You Bring in Small Claims Court?